A short history of George La-Haye - the man who introduced the first UK Volkswagen Beetle to John Colborne-Baber at Colborne Garage

 John Colborne-Barber was so impressed with the Beetle he’d purchased, that he then approached Volkswagen in Germany and began importing Volkswagen vehicles into the UK – and the rest is history!

-Photo taken of the first of the three VW Beetles owned by George prior to this one being stolen
+Photo taken of the first of the three Volkswagen Beetles owned by George prior to this one being stolen

 The original Beetle that George sold to Colborne Garages is still going strong, and is pictured below (with its UK registration – JLT420).
 This picture was taken recently at Brooklands Museum, with George’s second wife Monika standing beside the car.
 George and Monika, both passionate about cars, started an American Car Club together, which they named CAN-AM (Canada and America Car Club) and built up a very large membership.
 On George’s death, the running of the car club was passed over to the members, and was renamed The New CAN-AM Car Club, which still runs to this day.